-The most prevalent accreditations for Whitby Seafoods business model that include ethical approaches to labour outside UK fishing are;
+The most common accreditations for Whitby Seafoods business model that include ethical approaches to labour outside UK fishing are:

-- A Sedex audit undertaken by an independent 3rd party. - · Aquaculture Stewardship Council (ASC) accreditation. - An audit conducted by Whitby Seafoods. - · 'A human rights impact assessment by an independent, competent 3rd party.
+- A Sedex audit undertaken by an independent 3rd party. - · Aquaculture Stewardship Council (ASC) accreditation. - An audit conducted by Whitby Seafoods. - · An independent human rights audit conducted by a competent 3rd party.